goodmami/penman/docs/API.md

 * `data` - an iterable of triples (Triple objects or 3-tuples)
 * `top` - the node identifier of the top node; if unspecified, the source of the first triple is used
-* `codec` - the serialization codec used to interpret values
+* `alignments` - a mapping of triples to surface token indices for node alignments
+* `role_alignments` - a mapping of triples to surface token indices for role alignments

 Example: